-In accordance with the Bank's Loan Loss Estimation Methodology developed in accordance with MORB, the Bank determined that the required additional allowance for expected credit losses (ECL) as of December 31, 2020 should be ₱187,123,031.
-This amount includes ₱31.6 million which the Bank is allowed to book on a staggered basis until 2021, representing the relief provided by the BSP.

-The Bank was not able to book the remaining required ECL of ₱87,123,031 as of December 31, 2020.
+In accordance with the Bank's Loan Loss Estimation Methodology developed in accordance with MORB, the Bank determined that the required additional allowance for expected credit losses (ECL) as of December 31, 2021 should be P98,366,498.
+The Bank was not able to book the remaining required ECL as of December 31, 2021.